mdn/dom-examples/README.md

 - The "web-storage" directory contains a basic demo to show usage of the Web Storage API.
 For more detail on how it works, read [Using the Web Storage API](https://developer.mozilla.org/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).
 [View the demo live](https://mdn.github.io/dom-examples/web-storage/).

-- The "view-transitions" directory contains a basic demo to show usage of the [View Transitions API](https://developer.mozilla.org/docs/Web/API/View_Transitions_API).
-[View the demo live](https://mdn.github.io/dom-examples/view-transitions/).
+- The "view-transitions" directory contains demos to show usage of the [View Transitions API](https://developer.mozilla.org/docs/Web/API/View_Transitions_API), both for single-page app [View the SPA demo live](https://mdn.github.io/dom-examples/view-transitions/spa/) and multiple-page app [View the MPA demo live](https://mdn.github.io/dom-examples/view-transitions/mpa/) view transitions.

 - The "web-share" directory contains a basic demo to show usage of the [Web Share API](https://developer.mozilla.org/docs/Web/API/Navigator/share).
 [View the demo live](https://mdn.github.io/dom-examples/web-share/).